 In New Zealand, if the non-kidney transplant team consider that their patient also needs a kidney transplant, then a request is made and assessed by a kidney transplant physician at Auckland Transplant Centre.
 If the Auckland transplant group agrees to the multi-organ transplant, then the patient will be listed for multi-organ transplantation including a kidney.

-The implementation of the Australian Kidney Allocation (KAv2) has enabled emerging issues such as patient sensitisation, survival matching and immunological matching in the younger recipient to begin to be addressed and incorporated into the allocation algorithm.
-The next phase of the Australian Kidney Allocation protocol is due to commence in 2023 and will build on further developing a more graded allocation algorithm, to ensure ongoing improvements in balancing utility and equity of organ allocation and kidney transplant outcomes.
+The next review of the Australian Kidney Allocation protocol has now commenced and will build on further developing a more graded allocation algorithm, to ensure ongoing improvements in balancing utility and equity of organ allocation and kidney transplant outcomes.